Towerthousand/3D-Grid-Shadow-Casting/README.md

 This demo uses OpenGL 4.3.
 Appropriate drivers should be installed.
 It also uses [GLEW](http://glew.sourceforge.net/) (`libglew-dev`, tested with >=1.10) and [SDL 2](https://www.libsdl.org/) (`libsdl2-dev`, tested with >=2.0.1) for window managing and input/audio devices.

 To build these projects you will need both `make` and `qmake` installed.

-The buils/run scripts use the [ccze](https://github.com/cornet/ccze) (`ccze`) utility to color the output of the build/run process.
+On Ubuntu at least, qmake requires the `qt5-default` package to be installed too.

 ## Setup